Important information for property owners

 The social clauses apply to all suppliers to the Fehmarnbelt project - from the contractor consortia to their primary subcontractors and throughout the supply chain to the outermost link - including the accommodation for employees working on the Fehmarnbelt project.

 The purpose of the social clauses is to ensure that all employees working on the Fehmarnbelt project are accommodated under modern housing conditions.
 The clauses are to be perceived as minimum standards.

 Housing for the employees must meet the following minimum requirements that refer to the social clauses:

-- If you rent out your property to several employees, each tenant has to be accommodated in their own bedroom.
+- If you rent out your property to several employees, each tenant has to be accommodated in their own bedroom and own bathroom.

 - The bedrooms must have a minimum size of 8.6 m2.

 - Each bedroom must be furnished; beds must be at least 90 x 200 cm and include a mattress, a duvet and a pillow.

 - Toilets and bathrooms may not be shared.

 - The property in general should be in good condition.
 Surfaces must be intact and easy to clean in order to maintain a good level of hygiene.

 - The indoor climate of the property must be good and well ventilated.